Mass function and bias of dark matter halos for non-Gaussian initial conditions: Bias of dark matter halos

-We can note that, following the approach of Kaiser (1984), Matarrese \& Verde (2008) also computed the effect of local-type non-Gaussianity (\ref{fNLdef}) on the halo two-point correlation.
-Drawing on earlier work by Matarrese et al. (1986), who compute the $n$-point halo correlations by expanding the relevant path-integrals and next resumming the series within a large-distance and rare-event approximation, they obtain expressions of the form (\ref{xiM1M2}), without the prefactor $(1+\delta_{LM})$, and (\ref{xiMlin}), without the terms in the first line, that arise from this prefactor, and the last term $f_{1;11}$ in the second bracket.
-This latter term arises from the factor $\sigma_{12}^2$ in the denominator of expression (\ref{Gam1_12_q}), associated with the effect of primordial non-Gaussianity on the one-point distribution (\ref{Gam1}).
+Following the approach of Kaiser (1984), Matarrese \& Verde (2008) also computed the effect of local-type non-Gaussianity (\ref{fNLdef}) on the halo two-point correlation.
+Drawing on earlier work by Matarrese et al. (1986), who computed the $n$-point halo correlations by expanding the relevant path-integrals and next resumming the series within a large-distance and rare-event approximation, they obtained expressions of the form (\ref{xiM1M2}) without the prefactor $(1+\delta_{LM})$ and (\ref{xiMlin}) without the terms in the first line, which arise from this prefactor, and the last term $f_{1;11}$ in the second bracket.
+This term arises from the factor $\sigma_{12}^2$ in the denominator of expression (\ref{Gam1_12_q}), associated with the effect of primordial non-Gaussianity on the one-point distribution (\ref{Gam1}).
 It can be seen as a renormalization of the Gaussian term $(\delta_L^2/\sigma_q^4) \sigma^2_{q,q}(s)$, since it shows the same scale dependence through the function $\sigma^2_{q,q}(s)$.
-The presence of such a term was already noticed in Slosar et al. (2008) in Fourier space, and Desjacques et al. (2009) pointed out that it needs to be included to obtain a good agreement with numerical simulations.
+The presence of such a term has already been noticed in Slosar et al. (2008) in Fourier space, and Desjacques et al. (2009) points out that it needs to be included to obtain good agreement with numerical simulations.
 This will give rise to the last term in Eq.(\ref{PkM}) and the second term in Eqs.(\ref{bMk}) and (\ref{bMk1}) below.
-On the other hand, the terms in the first line of Eq.(\ref{xiMlin}), associated with the prefactor $(1+\delta_{LM})$ in Eq.(\ref{xiM1M2}), are due to the mapping from Lagrangian to Eulerian space, and the first bracket in Eq.(\ref{xiMlin}) expresses the (small) effect of primordial non-Gaussianity on this mapping.
-Another difference between Eqs.(\ref{xiM1M2}) and (\ref{xiMlin}) and previous works is that (within some approximation) we take into account the difference between Lagrangian and Eulerian distances $s$ and $x$.
+On the other hand, the terms in the first line of Eq.(\ref{xiMlin}), associated with the prefactor $(1+\delta_{LM})$ in Eq.(\ref{xiM1M2}), stem from the mapping from Lagrangian to Eulerian space, and the first bracket in Eq.(\ref{xiMlin}) expresses the (weak) effect of primordial non-Gaussianity on this mapping.
+Another difference between Eqs.(\ref{xiM1M2}) and (\ref{xiMlin}) and previous works is that (within some approximation) we pay attention to the difference between Lagrangian and Eulerian distances $s$ and $x$.
 This can play a non-negligible role as seen in Fig.~\ref{figbiasM_z0_r50} below.